amandabee/CUNY-Digital-Praxis-Seminar/Week01.md

 Our goal is to get you to a good working *prototype* by the end of the semester.
 That means we need to deploy and test *something* halfway through the semester.

 ## For next week...

-By Friday 2/6, 5pm, you need to ...
+*By Friday 2/6, 5pm, you need to ...*

 + let us know if you will be pitching your project in next week's class

-By Sunday 2/8, midnight, you need to ...
+*By Sunday 2/8, midnight, you need to ...*

-+ decide where/how you're going to keep your journal
++ decide where/how you're going to keep your journal. (please don't make us log into a new service, and do not plan just to send us Word docs).
 + post your first journal entry